dnlbowers/jobs-a-gooden/README.md

 ## Agile development process
 For this project I used [JIRA](https://dnlbowers.atlassian.net/jira/software/projects/PJG/boards/4) to track and create issues/user stories.
 Login credentials for the above project space will be provided along with submission, however, a summery of my agile process/learnings can be found [here](AGILE.md).

+## Future development
+* automated script to delete/archive hidden job posts by set criteria when actions by admin

 ## Honorable mentions

 ## Credits